NASA’s Artemis Program

 NASA is again setting its sights on the Moon with a much more ambitious project.
 The Artemis Program (Apollo’s twin sister) will send men and women into space to set up an outpost on the lunar surface and begin testing new equipment and technologies that could pave the way to Mars in the 2030’s.

 A “Super-highway” to the Moon

-The Gateway will be a space station placed in permanent orbit around the Moon, similar to the ISS.
+The Gateway will be a space station placed in permanent orbit around the Moon, similar to the ISS on a much smaller scale.
 It will serve as a “command and service module” as astronauts arrive from earth, dock to the Gateway, and then descend to the lunar surface in a smaller lander spacecraft.
 Beginning in 2022, components of the Gateway will arrive in lunar orbit, the first being the Power Propulsion Element (PPE) that will supply Gateway with solar electric power.

 The 5-day journey from earth to the Gateway will be aboard an upgraded version of the Orion spacecraft.
 NASA is currently testing safety features built into Orion that would allow its crew of four astronauts to quickly jettison away in the event of a malfunction during take-off.
 Orion will dock with the Gateway and then return the crew to earth when their work is completed.